ronnyml/snowplow-wiki/technical-documentation/1a-trackers/snowplow-tracker-protocol.md

 }
 ```

-The tracker can be configured to encode the context into Base64 to ensure that no data is lost or corrupted.
+The tracker can be configured to encode the context into URL-safe Base64 to ensure that no data is lost or corrupted.
 The downside is that the data will be bigger and less readable.
 Otherwise the data will be percent-encoded.

 | **Parameter** | **Maps to**      | **Type** |**Description**                                     | **Implemented?** | **Example values**|
 |:--------------|:-----------------|:---------|:---------------------------------------------------|:-----------------|:------------------|